 Traveling By Plane With Your Cat?
 Here's What you Need To Know and Bring

-I went back home for the holiday season, and since there was no one available to watch my cat during this time, I decided to take him with me.
-This was his first plane trip as I had traveled with him before but by car.
-Let me start off by saying that Muminek (that's my cats name) is resilient to change for a cat, so I wasn't too worried about him.
-Especially after our summer trip, where he spent up to 7 hours in a car for two days.
+I went home for the holiday season, and since no one was available to watch my cat, I decided to take him with me.
+This was his first plane trip, and I had traveled with him before by car.
+Let me start by saying that Muminek (that's my cat’s name) is resilient to change for a cat, so I wasn't too worried about him, especially after our summer trip, where he spent up to 7 hours in a car for two days.

 What to consider before you travel with your cat: